arafato/alicloud-core-concepts-book/manuscript/governance.md

 #### Best Practices
 1) Enable *Account Protection*, that is 2FA, which currently supports Time-based One-time Password (TOTP) and SMS verification
 2) Define a *Login Mask* that only allows login from a specific IP range, e.g. the outbound IP range of your corporate network, thus blocking illegal login attempts from unknown IP ranges.
-3) Choose a password that is sufficient in both complexity and length.
-Consult your security advisor on your company's password guidelines.
+3) Choose a password that is sufficient in both complexity and length, make sure to activate password rotation, and restrict session duration.
+Consult your security advisor on your company's password and security guidelines.
 4) Never activate *Access Key ID* and *Access Key Secret* for your root user.
 You can check at [https://usercenter.console.aliyun.com](https://usercenter.console.aliyun.com) whether according keys have been defined.
 Deactivate them immediately since the root account is not recommended for any programmatic use.
 Think of it as the root user on Linux systems which has universal access rights to each and everything and whose rights cannot be restricted.
 For the day to day work the root account should never be used at all!
 5) Activate [ActionTrail](https://www.alibabacloud.com/help/product/28802.htm) to fully audit your account.
 Please see section [Account Auditing](#ch_sec_audit) of chapter [Securing your System](#ch_sec) for details.

 ## Notification Management
 The so-called *Message Center* which is available at [https://notifications-intl.console.aliyun.com](https://notifications-intl.console.aliyun.com) provides means to get proactively notified about important incidents and updates on and about the Alibaba Cloud platform.
 These notification messages are divided into five distinct groups:
 - **Account Message:** This is about notifications about account expenses.
 For example, you can subscribe to notifications about overdue bills.